transactrx/snowflake-cache/integration-tests/snowflake/README.md

-# Snowflake Integration Tests for DB Cache Library
+# Snowflake Integration Tests for Snowflake Cache Library

-This directory contains integration tests for the db-cache library using a real Snowflake database connection.
+This directory contains integration tests for the snowflake-cache library using a real Snowflake database connection.

 ## Prerequisites